hojat72elect/libgdx_games/README.md

-This repo contains all of the 3D LibGDX game examples I have worked with so far.
+This repo contains all of the  LibGDX game examples I have worked on so far.
+My plan is to gradually improve and eventually publish these games.
+You can gain more information about each one in their corresponding directory.
-I wanted to only focus on 3D games so had to remove other games examples.

 The games that I currently have here: